ABDAYMIkhalid/ABDAYMIkhalid/README.md

 ---

 ## About Me
-👀 I’m interested in Data Science, Cybersecurity and Web Development
+👀 I’m interested in Data Science, Cybersecurity and software Development
 👨‍🎓 Data Science student at Faculté Polydisciplinaire de Taza
 🌱 Currently learning Linux, Networking, Python and Web Security
 💞️ Open to collaborate on student projects and tech labs